Keyfactor/azure-application-orchestrator/docs/azuresp.md

 Alternatively, the Service Principal can be granted the `Application.ReadWrite.OwnedBy` permission if the Service Principal is only intended to manage its own App Registration/Application.

+#### Client Certificate or Client Secret

+Beginning in version 3.0.0, the Azure App Registration and Enterprise Application Orchestrator extension supports both [client certificate authentication](https://learn.microsoft.com/en-us/graph/auth-register-app-v2#option-1-add-a-certificate) and [client secret](https://learn.microsoft.com/en-us/graph/auth-register-app-v2#option-2-add-a-client-secret) authentication.

+* **Client Secret** - Follow [Microsoft's documentation](https://learn.microsoft.com/en-us/graph/auth-register-app-v2#option-2-add-a-client-secret) to create a Client Secret.
+This secret will be used as the **Server Password** field in the [Certificate Store Configuration](#certificate-store-configuration) section.
+* **Client Certificate** - Create a client certificate key pair with the Client Authentication extended key usage.
+The client certificate will be used in the ClientCertificate field in the [Certificate Store Configuration](#certificate-store-configuration) section.
+If you have access to Keyfactor Command, the instructions in this section walk you through enrolling a certificate and ensuring that it's in the correct format.
+Once enrolled, follow [Microsoft's documentation](https://learn.microsoft.com/en-us/graph/auth-register-app-v2#option-1-add-a-certificate) to add the _public key_ certificate (no private key) to the service principal used for authentication.

+    The certificate can be in either of the following formats:
+    * Base64-encoded PKCS#12 (PFX) with a matching private key.
+    * Base64-encoded PEM-encoded certificate _and_ PEM-encoded PKCS8 private key.
+Make sure that the certificate and private key are separated with a newline.
+The order doesn't matter - the extension will determine which is which.

+    If the private key is encrypted, the encryption password will replace the **Server Password** field in the [Certificate Store Configuration](#certificate-store-configuration) section.

+> **Creating and Formatting a Client Certificate using Keyfactor Command**
+>
+> To get started quickly, you can follow the instructions below to create and properly format a client certificate to authenticate to the Microsoft Graph API.
+>
+> 1. In Keyfactor Command, hover over **Enrollment** and select **PFX Enrollment**.
+> 2. Select a **Template** that supports Client Authentication as an extended key usage.
+> 3. Populate the certificate subject as appropriate for the Template.
+It may be sufficient to only populate the Common Name, but consult your IT policy to ensure that this certificate is compliant.
+> 4. At the bottom of the page, uncheck the box for **Include Chain**, and select either **PFX** or **PEM** as the certificate Format.
+> 5. Make a note of the password on the next page - it won't be shown again.
+> 6. Prepare the certificate and private key for Azure and the Orchestrator extension:
+>     * If you downloaded the certificate in PEM format, use the commands below:
+>
+>        ```shell
+>        # Verify that the certificate downloaded from Command contains the certificate and private key.
+They should be in the same file
+>        cat <your_certificate.pem>
+>
+>        # Separate the certificate from the private key
+>        openssl x509 -in <your_certificate.pem> -out pubkeycert.pem
+>
+>        # Base64 encode the certificate and private key
+>        cat <your_certificate.pem> | base64 > clientcertkeypair.pem.base64
+>        ```
+>
+>    * If you downloaded the certificate in PFX format, use the commands below:
+>
+>        ```shell
+>        # Export the certificate from the PFX file
+>        openssl pkcs12 -in <your_certificate.pfx> -clcerts -nokeys -out pubkeycert.pem
+>
+>        # Base64 encode the PFX file
+>        cat <your_certificate.pfx> | base64 > clientcert.pfx.base64
+>        ```
+> 7. Follow [Microsoft's documentation](https://learn.microsoft.com/en-us/graph/auth-register-app-v2#option-1-add-a-certificate) to add the public key certificate to the service principal used for authentication.
+>
+> You will use `clientcert.[pem|pfx].base64` as the **ClientCertificate** field in the [Certificate Store Configuration](#certificate-store-configuration) section.

 ### Enterprise Application (Service Principal)

 #### Service Principal Certificates